Deposit Plan – Capital Protected with FSCS protection up to £85,000.

 Why we like the Goldman Sach’s Callable Deposit plan.

-The new 6-year Callable Deposit Plan issued by Goldman Sachs International Bank (GSIB) and promoted by IDAD (Investment Design and Distribution), is designed to pay investors three times the rise of the UK’s largest shares as measured by the FTSE 100, with no chance of losing money unless the bank goes bankrupt.
+The new 6-year Callable Deposit Plan issued by Goldman Sachs International Bank (GSIB) and promoted by IDAD (Investment Design and Distribution), is designed to pay investors three times the rise of the UK’s largest shares as measured by the FTSE 100, with no chance of losing money unless the bank goes bankrupt (which also requires the plan to run the full investment term).
 In this case investors would benefit from government protection via the financial services compensation scheme for amounts of up to £85,000, so always limit exposure accordingly.

 However, GSIB may “call” the Deposit Plan allowing the bank to terminate the Deposit Plan early, returning investors’ money on any quarter (after 12 months) so long it pays 8% per annum to compensate investors.
 For example, if after 4 years GSIB decide to “call” the Deposit Plan, investors will receive 100% of their investment plus 32% growth payment.
 This headline rate of ‘compensation’ is currently market leading, with capital protection.

 This option to “call” the deposit is obviously valuable to the bank, which is willing to pay quite a lot more than standard interest rates to choose to terminate the deposit early.

 So under what circumstances is the bank likely to “call” the deposit early?

 If the UK market is performing strongly and GSIB believe it may have to pay more than 8% per annum, the deposit may be called.
 For example, if GSIB let the deposit run until year five, but believe it will have to pay more than five coupons (40%), GSIB will probably prefer to pay investors the coupon and return the money.